willgraham0/signal_processing/README.md

 ![alt text][square_signal_plot_modified]

-As you can see, compression through the removal of the independent vectors with coefficients between the range of -0.1 and 0.1 has produced a poor result.
+As you can see, compression by removing the independent vectors with coefficients between -0.1 and 0.1 has produced a poor result on the square wave.
 We can do better for signals such as these - using wavelets!

 ### Wavelets